 Conclusion

-Your Ubuntu system now has NVIDIA drivers installed and verified working, whether from the default repository, graphics-drivers PPA, CUDA repository, or GUI method.
-Your GPU is ready for gaming, 3D rendering, or GPU computing workflows.
-From here, you can install CUDA Toolkit for machine learning, configure multi-GPU setups, or optimize performance settings for your specific use case.
+Your Ubuntu system now has NVIDIA drivers installed and verified working, whether you used the default repository, the graphics-drivers PPA, the CUDA repository, or the desktop GUI workflow.
+From here, you can install CUDA Toolkit on Ubuntu, install the HWE kernel on Ubuntu for newer hardware support, or install GPU Viewer on Ubuntu to monitor temperatures and utilization.

 https://forums.developer.nvidia.com/t/ubuntu-22-04-2-lts-nvidia-525-105-17-hangs-on-login-screen/249679